 - However, you have to spend around $1000 if you like to get an effective ultrabook from a trusted manufacturer.

-- Some manufacturers are coming up with affordable ultrabook solution.
-ASUS is an example for this.
+- Some manufacturers are coming up with an affordable ultrabook solution.
+ASUS is an example of this.

 - By spending around $100 more than a basic laptop, you can get a good-to-go ultrabook from ASUS.
 But, if you are looking for one of the best ultrabooks, you need to spend more than $1000.

 Other Differences Between Laptop and Ultrabook

 - Ultrabooks use smaller-size keyboards in comparison.
 Also, you can see backlit keyboards on most devices.

 - Some ultrabooks give extra space for the trackpad, to be used with gestures.

 - Ultrabooks ship with Windows 10, and not macOS, Ubuntu or Linux.

 So, we have compared the differences in ultrabook vs laptop duo.
 In the end, ultrabooks are much more comfortable and user-friendly than common laptops.
 Of course, there is the difference in terms of performance and intended purposes.
 For instance, you cannot use an ultrabook as a portable workstation.
 Also, in comparison, the best ultrabooks will take a lot of money from your wallets.
 Despite all these, if you can bear the price and need features of portability, ultrabooks are better than traditional laptops.